Openpalm/meditation-timers/README.md

 # meditation timers using bash sleep and echo

-just execute and go.
+just execute and meditate.

-code is simple enough to modify.
+##if you're on linux you may need to modify beep.sh with ^G.

-tested on macosx.
+# to use
-if you're on linux you may need to modify beep.sh with ^G.
+./10-minutes.sh